-Such conduct also entails administrative liability pursuant to Legislative Decree 231/2001 only if it concerns the evasion of VAT for an amount not less than €10 million and if it is committed in the context of cross-border fraudulent systems.
+Such criminal conducts also entail administrative liability pursuant to Legislative Decree 231/2001 only if it concerns the evasion of VAT in the context of cross-border fraudulent systems connected to the territory of at least another EU Member State and if, as a result of the commission of such offences, damage of EUR 10 million or more in total results or is likely to result.

-In the presence of both circumstances, the crime of an inaccurate tax return is punished, pursuant to Article 6 of Legislative Decree 74/2000, even if it is only attempted89, that is, when there are preparatory acts, such as the omission of invoicing obligations, which may therefore have an effect on the subsequent tax return, if these facts are also carried out in the territory of another EU Member State.
+In the presence of both circumstances, the crime of an inaccurate tax return is punished, pursuant to Article 6 of Legislative Decree 74/2000, even if it is only attempted 100, that is, when there are preparatory acts, such as the omission of invoicing obligations, which may therefore have an effect on the subsequent tax return, if the conduct is carried out for the purpose of evading VAT within the framework of cross-border fraudulent systems, connected to the territory of at least one other member state of the European Union, from which a total damage of 10 million euros or more results or is likely to result.